This post may contain affiliate links. Please see my disclosure policy for details.

 Of course, to master the art of Kathakali takes years of practice, but you can have a taster by learning the dance, makeup and even the music from a trained professional at the Kathakali Cultural Centre.

-If I had more time while in Kerala, this would have been right up my street as I love to try new thing but unfortunately I was on a tight schedule.
+If I had more time while in Kerala, this would have been right up my street as I love to try new things but unfortunately I was on a tight schedule.

 But, if you have time and want to know more about the type of classes they offer, check out their website for more details!